navipartner/docs/content/en/docs/ecommerce/lifecycle/index.md

 {{< alert icon="📝" text="NaviPartner only handles critical issues that are not related to the platform being outdated. "/>}}

-[^1]: End of software support includes both end of quality fixes and end of security fixes.
+[^1]: End of software support includes both the end of quality fixes and the end of security fixes.